michaelballos/navBar/README.md

 # navBar
-Single Page Application, Routing, and Navbar Project
+Single Page Application, Routing, and Navbar Project one with vanilla js